-manufacturers must sell their outpatient drugs to "covered entities" (generally certain clinics and hospitals thought to serve safety net functions) at or below a statutorily set ceiling price under the section 340B drug-discount programme;
+manufacturers must sell their outpatient drugs to "covered entities" (generally certain clinics and hospitals thought to serve safety net functions) at or below a statutorily set ceiling price under the section 340B drugdiscount programme;

-- manufacturers must sell brand name drugs to four federal agencies (the Department of Veterans Affairs, the Department of Defense, the Public Health Service and the Coast Guard) at or below a "federal ceiling price" determined by a statutory formula; and - manufacturers must pay a rebate set by a statutory formula on each unit of their outpatient drugs paid for by the Medicaid programme.
-This is not literally a "price-control" programme because it only controls the rebate paid to Medicaid after the drug has been dispensed or administered - the price that Medicaid pays up front to the dispensing pharmacy or to a physician office or clinic that administers a drug is not affected by the Medicaid rebate programme.
+- manufacturers must sell brand name drugs to four federal agencies (the Department of Veterans' Affairs, the Department of Defense, the Public Health Service and the Coast Guard) at or below a "federal ceiling price" determined by a statutory formula; and - manufacturers must pay a rebate set by a statutory formula on each unit of their outpatient drugs paid for by the Medicaid programme.
+This is not literally a "pricecontrol" programme because it only controls the rebate paid to Medicaid after the drug has been dispensed or administered - the price that Medicaid pays up front to the dispensing pharmacy or to a physician office or clinic that administers a drug is not affected by the Medicaid rebate programme.

-7.2 Price Comparison
+7.2 Price Levels of Pharmaceutical or Medical Devices

 The price level of a pharmaceutical or medical device does not depend on the prices for the same product in other countries.
-However, the current Administration is currently considering the issuance of a proposal for an international pricing index model that would introduce the notion of reference pricing to the US.
-The exact contours of this proposal are not currently known.
+Programmes developed in the prior Administration that would incorporate international reference pricing for certain drugs are now subject to litigation, and the future of such programmes is uncertain.

-7.3 Reimbursement from Public Funds
+7.3 Pharmaceuticals and Medical Devices: Reimbursement from Public Funds